nix-community/cache-nix-action/README.md

 ## Cache Limits

 A repository can have up to 10GB of caches.
 Once the 10GB limit is reached, older caches will be evicted based on when the cache was last accessed.

 Caches that are not accessed within the last week will also be evicted.

-## Skipping steps based on cache hit
+## Skipping steps based on hit-primary-key

-Using the `hit-primary-key` output, subsequent steps (such as install or build) can be skipped when a cache hit occurs on the primary key.
+Using the `hit-primary-key` output, subsequent steps (such as install or build) can be skipped when a cache hit occurs on the key.

 It is recommended to install missing/updated dependencies in case of a partial key match when the key is dependent on the `hash` of the package file.

 Example: